This Whole Wheat Sourdough Bread is an easy recipe that is a delicious and healthy option for your family.

 Shape the dough.
 Roll the dough into a log shape.
 Then, cover it and let it rest for 15 minutes.

-Spray a loaf pan with cooking spray.
+Spray a loaf pan with cooking spray or line it with parchment paper.
 Gently pull the dough log towards you along the countertop for 5-8″.
 Place it in your loaf pan, seam side down.

 Cover the dough and let it rise for 1-2 hours.
 When it has doubled in size, press the corner edge of the dough.
 If there is an indentation, it is ready to bake.

 Bake the bread.
 Preheat your oven to 375º.
-Put the sandwich bread in the oven and wait for 40 minutes.
+Put the bread in the oven and bake for 40 minutes.
 The top of the loaf will be golden brown when it is done.

 Ready to serve.
 After 10 minutes, tilt the pan to remove the bread.
 Let it cool on a cooling rack.
 Do not cut it for at least 1 hour (to prevent the loaf from deflating).

 This bread with whole wheat flour is delicious, served plain, toasted, or with your favorite sandwich toppings.
 It’s also great for making French toast or grilled cheese sandwiches.

 They are also perfect to be dipped in our recipes like Instant Pot Beef Stew, Cheeseburger Soup, or Chili.